 Donech had asked him to slow down in a manatee zone, which saw him fly into a rage, and triggered the attack, according to the report.

-aaaa11Approximately 25-30% of manatee deaths statewide are attributed to watercraft.
+Approximately 25-30% of manatee deaths statewide are attributed to watercraft.
 In recent years, manatee deaths caused by blunt-force impacts (non-cutting) have outpaced manatee deaths caused by propeller cuts, with a small portion of the deaths/injuries attributed to both causes.

 The faster a boat goes, the more force is applied to a “strike.”
 For instance, the force of a strike at 30 miles per hour is four times that of a strike at 15 miles per hour, all other factors being equal.
 If a watercraft strikes a manatee in the head, such as while the animal is taking a breath, the animal may die immediately.
 Strikes in other areas can result in acute injuries that quickly result in death but also can result in chronic injuries that linger for days, weeks, or longer before the manatee finally succumbs.
 Internal injuries, such as broken or dislocated ribs, can result in death from internal bleeding or infection.

-aaaa12So it seems clear that Robin, who had presumably been in Florida a lot longer than our Big Hunk, very considerately didn’t want her boating party to injure or kill any innocent manatees (they are mostly vegetarians, after all) so she asked her BF to “slow the freak down,” perhaps politely, perhaps with some heat in her voice.
+So it seems clear that Robin, who had presumably been in Florida a lot longer than our Big Hunk, very considerately didn’t want her boating party to injure or kill any innocent manatees (they are mostly vegetarians, after all) so she asked her BF to

 Tyler, bless his much-maligned soul, took umbrage at Robin’s request: